AudioKit/AudioKit/docs/MigrationGuide.md

 1. The best way to use AudioKit 5 is to use Swift Package Manager.
 If you're hooked on Cocoapods, we still plan to provide Cocoapod versions, but we strongly encourage you to move to SPM.
 We have, and we do not regret it.

-2. `AudioKitUI` is no longer a separate framework.
-You can delete any imports of this.
-Some of the widgets that were inside of this framework have been removed entirely, but the important stuff, like waveform display, are now included in AudioKit.
+2. `AudioKitUI` is now a [separate framework](https://github.com/AudioKit/AudioKitUI) that has AudioKit as a dependency.

 3. The AudioKit singleton no longer exists so instead of writing
 ```